wasabibob/my-weather-app/README.md

   * Create an LaunchDarkly SDK (API) Access Token and a Feature Flag as part of the getting started process
   * Copy and save the LaunchDarkly SDK Key for use later
 * Get a free account with [OpenWeatherMap.org](https://openweathermap.org) and create an API Token
+  * A usable API token should be automatically created for you upon account creation
+  * It should be available inside your profile, under "My API Keys"
 * clone this [repository](https://github.com/wasabibob/my-weather-app). then build, run & test

 ### Prerequisites